jliljebl/flowblade/flowblade-trunk/docs/SDL_2_AND_MLT_6_6_0.md

 # Flowblade, SDL 2 and MLT 6.6.0 and later

-**MLT 6.6.0 and later need to be compiled with SDL 1.2 support for Flowblade to work**
+**MLT 6.6.0 and later need to be compiled with SDL 1.2 support for Flowblade to work.**

 There were some developments with Flowblade, SDL and MLT from autumn 2017 onwards, here are the main points: